 DCU for Kids is a 501 (c)(3) non-profit charitable foundation founded in 2005 by DCU - better known as Digital Federal Credit Union.
-To date, DCU for Kids has made charitable donations that total over $17 million.
+To date, DCU for Kids has made charitable donations that total more than $18.4 million.
 Some of the organizations that we support includes Autism Speaks, Special Olympics, Dana-Farber Cancer Institute, Make-A-Wish Foundation, Boston Children’s Hospital, Boys & Girls Clubs, Jumpstart for Children, Inc. and many others.

 By funding support services, enrichment, and development activities, mentoring and education programs, medical research, and by providing scholarships, DCU for Kids is making a positive and lasting impact on thousands of children throughout DCU branch communities and beyond.